Dhruva-123/MLnotes/Rashka Chapter 1.md

 Some terms to bare in mind:
     Signal means usefulness.
-There is a signal to noise ratio, which means useful to useless ratio
+There is a signal to noise ratio, which means useful to useless ratio.